micheliapk/Michelia_Bluestamp_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://youtu.be/dqM9WtTb2UU?si=DeQWFoDjMvfLWuGu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+For my final milestone, I added code to make sure the detected object was also round, and code to search in the direction the ball last was when it moves out of frame.
+My biggest challenges were ..............
+I learned a lot about how OpenCV works, such as about the bounds defining a color, and color masking.
+I also learned how ultrasonic sensors work, and how to convert that value into centimeters to make it easier to work with.
+Overall, throughout the project I learned a lot about debugging, especially with wiring, such as the multimeter to check where power may or may not be going through.
+I'd hope to learn more about.......

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone